noyoshi/2048/README.md

 - [ ] BUG: If a single empty line is left, no movement is able to be completed
 - [ ] BUG: If no movement occurs, a random block is still generated
-- [ ] TODO: Possibly write our own text() function to label numbers larger
+- [ ] TODO: Make it only play once per key press

 USAGE
 ---